paologhidoni/paologhidoni/README.md

 My experience with coding so far includes building 2 startup landing pages and joining coding bootcamp [Founders and Coders](https://www.foundersandcoders.com) in London; I am currently part of September 2021 cohort.

 My favourite technologies to work with are HTML, CSS, Sass and JavaScript.
-I keep strive to learn something new every day, my goal for 2021 is to learn React.js and Node.js.
+I strive to learn something new every day, my goal for 2021 is to learn React.js and Node.js.

 My goals are:

-* Work on meaninful projects.
+* Working on meaninful projects.
 * Cooperating with passionate and committed people.
 * Building products that users can benefit from.
 * Constantly grow and improve as a human being and as a developer.